AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/manage-person-data.md

 ## Adding a New Person field {#adding-a-new-person-field}

-1. Select&nbsp;**Field to add** from the drop-down to add a person data field to the list.
+1. Select **Field to add** from the drop-down to add a person data field to the list.

    ![](assets/add-a-person-field-hand.jpg)